 To the Mo Family Mansion

 The first attraction along this route is the Mo Family Mansion.
 Although the steps along this trail aren’t very steep, they aren’t covered for the most part.
-Which means, if it’s a hot day, prepare to have the sun beating down on you.
+This means if it’s a hot day, prepare to have the sun beating down on you.

 Along the way up, there are a couple of spots from where you get good views of the Po Toi village below and the main bay on the island.

 After about 800 metres of climbing, you should see a sign for Mo’s Old House.
-In fact, there are two signs meaning two paths to access the house.
+In fact, there are two signs, which means two access paths to the house.
 I found the path from the second sign a bit easier to access.